-Reconstruction of the 150 kV L-201.
+Reconstruction of the 150 kV L-201 overhead line with replacement of 20 poles at the pole 139 - pole 159 section.

 The branch replaced poles, wires, lightning protection cable, line hardware and insulation at the overhead line section located in the environment of heavy wind load and exposure to industrial drifts from the ANBP-2 plant (Apatite-Nepheline Beneficiation Plant) of JSC Apatite, Severonikel.
 In 2016, 5.462 km were put into operation, fifteen U-330 poles and twenty eight P-330-3 poles were installed.